jholmquest/IndieProject/planning/userStories.md

 As a hobby user I want to store images of the insects I collect

 As any user I want to be able to see where I collected insects in the past

+As any user I want to be able to update information on insects collected (especially as professional)

+As a professional user I want to be able to confirm scientific names